VarboxInternational/docs/installation.md

 ```

-In your `app/Http/Composers` directory create a new file called `AdminMenuComposer.php` containing the following:
+In your `app/Http/Composers` directory create a new file called `AdminMenuComposer.php` containing:

 ```php
 <?php